davidnbresch/climada_advanced/data/entities/_readme.txt

 Section Advanced > Download all power plant data

-mrio_generate_utilities_entity.m was then used to construct a global entity file based on the data mentioned above.
+mrio_generate_utilities_entity.m was then used to construct a global entity file based on the underlying data.
 ____________________________________________

-The entities were put together as part of the master master theses 'Weather and climate TC risk affecting global businesses' from Ediz Herms and Kaspar Tobler.
+The entities were put together as part of the master master theses 'Assessing tropical cyclone weather and climate risk affecting global businesses' from Ediz Herms and Kaspar Tobler.

 Master thesis (May 2018)
-'Weather and climate TC risk affecting global businesses' Ediz Herms, ediz.herms@outlook.com
+'Assessing tropical cyclone weather and climate risk affecting global businesses'
+Ediz Herms, ediz.herms@outlook.com
 Kaspar Tobler